Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/factory-reset-heads2.rst

 .. tabs::
    .. tab:: Heads v2.5+
       1. Connect your Nitrokey to the NitroPad.
-      2. Turn on the NitroPad and interupt the automatic boot by pressing any key.
+      2. Turn on the NitroPad and interrupt the automatic boot by pressing any key.
       3. Select “Options”.

          .. figure:: /components/nitropad-nitropc/images/factory-reset-heads2/options.jpg